Xiaohong-Deng/algorithms/README.md

 # Algorithms

-1. Mundane algorithms and data structures for practice or learning.
-A CS major typically learned this kind of algo in freshman or sophomore years.
-Also consitute the majority of the algos you can find on leetcode.
+Algorithmic implementations for self-contained and distinct mini-problems.
+From basic algorithms and data structures like sorting or linked list to domain specific ones like Hybrid A*.

+## Domain Specific Problem Sets
+### Discrete Optimization
+`discrete-opt`

+NP-hard or NP-complete problems that non-exponential solutions is not possible for general cases.
+What we can do includes find feasible solutions for special or common cases or try approximation as opposed to accurate solutions.

+More than one approaches for each of the problems.

+Currently has the following problems

+1. 0-1 knapsack
+2. graph coloring

+Documentations are available under the subdirectory.

-2. ML and AI algorithms that are self-contained
+### ML and AI Algorithms
-3. ML and AI applications used to showcase the usage of some algorithms.
-The algos themselves don't make sense unless put them in some context.
+`ML-AI-algo`

+Prototypes or simplified algorithmic applications that serve as demonstration.

+Documentations are available under the subdirectory.